pramodsreek/stay-at-home-network/README.md

 4. Invalid Data

-Test: Enter incorrect data and check if an error message is displayed.
+Test Case: Enter incorrect data and check if an error message is displayed.

 Status: Pass